-If you’re looking for a completely hands-free solution to optimize WordPress images for maximum compression, resizing, and speed, you’ve come to the right page.
+You’ve come to the right page if you’re looking for a completely hands-free solution to optimize WordPress images for maximum compression, resizing, and speed.

 Images undoubtedly bring beauty and improve engagement and life to your WordPress post.
 But they can quickly increase your blog size and slow down the pagespeed if not correctly optimized for the web.

 And this can have a HUGE negative impact on your page speed score, which might not be suitable for SEO and user experience.

 In this Imagify review, I will show you how to optimize WordPress images for faster loading without quality loss.
 It is an automatic WordPress image optimization plugin that handles all the heavy lifting.